opensearch-project/project-website/_posts/2021-10-11-opensearch-security-concepts.markdown

   - arubin
 date: 2021-10-11 01:01:01 -0700
 title: "OpenSearch Security Concepts"
-description: "OpenSearch provides a strong and reliable security model out-of-the-box. walks you through the setup of TLS encryption, users, roles, and permissions."
+description: "OpenSearch provides a strong and reliable security model out-of-the-box.
+This post explains some of the core concepts of OpenSearch security."
 category:
 - technical-posts
 canonical: "https://eliatra.com/blog/security-opensearch-concepts/"
 twittercard:
   account: "@eliatra_ire"
-  description: "OpenSearch provides a strong and reliable security model out-of-the-box. walks you through the setup of TLS encryption, users, roles, and permissions."
+  description: "OpenSearch provides a strong and reliable security model out-of-the-box.
+This post explains some of the core concepts of OpenSearch security."
   image: "/assets/media/blog-images/2021-10-11-opensearch-security-concepts/tls_encryption.png"
 ---

+[Eliatra](https://eliatra.com/){:target="_blank"} provides OpenSearch Support, Professional Services and Custom Feature Development.
+Our team has been working with open source search engine technology like Lucene and Elastic products since the very beginning.
+We have extensive ecosystem knowledge.
+This makes us the perfect partner for AWS and OpenSearch, not only as a contributor but also to offer full support and professional services.

 For many years Elasticsearch had no built-in security.
 This led to numerous security breaches with millions of sensitive data leaked.
 Luckily, OpenSearch provides a strong and reliable security model out-of-the-box.

-This post is part of a multi-article series that walks you through the setup of TLS encryption, users, roles, and permissions.
-We will first explain some of the core concepts of OpenSearch security, and in the next part show you how to set up a basic security model using the internal user database.
+In this article, we will first explain some of the core concepts of OpenSearch security.
+Additional parts of this article can be found on the [Eliatra blog](https://eliatra.com/blog/opensearch-security-part-2-basic-setup/){:target="_blank"}, we walk you through a basic OpenSearch security setup using the demo configuration and the internal user database.

 ## OpenSearch Security Basic Concepts